Splunk® Cloud Services

 Command or clause Description

-FROM command Searches the main dataset.
+FROM command Retrieves data from the main dataset.

 WHERE clause Specifies to search only the last 5 minutes, starting at the beginning of the minute and stop at the beginning of the current minute.